abirhasankhan/sproz-music-player/README.md

 2. All page content is wrapped in `#sproz-content` — the single swappable zone
 3. Every internal link click is intercepted; instead of a real navigation, the target URL is fetched via `fetch()`
 4. Only `#sproz-content` innerHTML is replaced — the shell and audio engine are untouched
+5. Shell elements are stripped from fetched HTML **before** DOM parsing to prevent duplicate audio initialization
-5. `sessionStorage` acts as a fallback for real reloads (browser back, direct URL entry)
+6. `sessionStorage` acts as a fallback for real reloads (browser back, direct URL entry)

 This means music plays **continuously with zero gap** across page navigations.